PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

-While human translators are an essential part of the end-to-end process, it can take a long time to send out translation files to a translation team and then wait for them to come back.
-With all the recent industry advances in Artificial Intelligence (AI), you also have the option to generate machine translations using a Web API that can be called directly from an external tool such as **TranslationsBuilder**.
-If you initially generate machine translations for each secondary culture you need to support, that will give you something to work with while waiting for a translation team to return their high-quality human translations.
+While human translators are an essential part of the end-to-end process, it can take a long time to send out translation files to a translation team and then to wait for them to come back.
+With all the recent industry advances in Artificial Intelligence (AI), you also have the option to generate machine translations using a Web API that can be called directly from an external tool such as Translations Builder.
+If you initially generate machine translations for each secondary language you need to support, that will give you something to work with while waiting for a translation team to return their high-quality human translations.

 While machine translation are not always guaranteed to be high quality, they do provide value in the multi-language report development process.